-The project is expected to be completed over a 2-year period and construction is anticipated to be finished in late 2022.
+The project is expected to be completed over a 2-year period and construction is anticipated to be substantially completed in January 2023.

 CPA with the assistance of the State of Connecticut’s Department of Administrative Services (DAS) is managing the project.
 CPA has engaged AECOM to act as Construction Administrator to provide Owner’s Representative services in support of the project and consistent with the work and schedule identified in the Harbor Development Agreement (HDA).

 - Ørsted/Eversource, also known as Northeast Energy Offshore (or NEO) have a long-standing public commitment to make payments to the City of New London of $750,000 per year for the first two years of its operations at the upgraded State Pier facility.
 In addition to this commitment, NEO has engaged regularly with the Mayor/City of New London in the development of longer-term Host Community Agreement (HCA).
 Once completed, the HCA will provide additional financial benefits to the City for the duration of the Ørsted/Eversource tenancy at the facility (minimum of 10 years).
 The specific terms of the HCA are expected to be made public once completed and executed.

 - Per an Impact Fee Agreement between the Authority, operator Gateway and the City of New London executed in January of 2019, the CPA will continue to commit 10% of its share of the accessible revenue from the State Pier Facility to the City of New London, as well as provide the City an annual impact fee to offset municipal service costs.

 - Expanded operations will bring additional jobs and activity along the New London waterfront area, boosting local businesses who provide goods and services in the vicinity of the port and throughout the region.